Nonmyopic Global Optimisation via Approximate Dynamic Programming: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we implement the proposed nonmyopic GO optimisation strategies \eqref{eq:nmgo:acqfun:idw}-\eqref{eq:nmgo:acqfun:rbf} and assess the resulting performance on two different experiments, namely, on a collection of several benchmark synthetic and real-world functions from the optimisation and machine learning literature, and on the tuning of a controller for a chemical control task.
-Our implementation builds on top of \texttt{BoTorch} \cite{balandat_botorch_2020}, a Python framework for BO that leverages \texttt{PyTorch} \cite{paszke_pytorch_2019} for massive GPU-based parallelisation and differentiation of the computations, and the source code and simulation results are made available in the following repository: \url{https://github.com/FilippoAiraldi/global-optimization}.
+Our implementation builds on top of \texttt{BoTorch} \citep{balandat_botorch_2020}, a Python framework for GO/BO that leverages \texttt{PyTorch} \citep{paszke_pytorch_2019} for massive GPU-based parallelisation and differentiation of its computations.
+Source code and simulation results are made available in the following repository: \url{https://github.com/FilippoAiraldi/global-optimization}.

-In all numerical experiments, the search space $\mathcal{X}$ is a hyperrectangle, i.e., $\mathcal{X} = \left\{ x \in \mathbb{R}^n \;\middle|\; \underline{x}_i \le x_i \le \overline{x}_i, \ i=1,\dots,n \right\}$ for some problem-specific lower and upper bounds $\underline{x}, \overline{x} \in \mathbb{R}^n$.
-Due to their high nonlinearity, the nonmyopic optimisation problems are solved via L-BFGS-B \cite{byrd_limited_1995,zhu_algorithm_1997}, a quasi-Newton method designed to tackle problems with box-constrained variables, and with multistart to avoid convergence to very suboptimal local minima.
+In the benchmarking and MPC numerical experiments, the search space $\mathcal{X}$ is a hyperrectangle, i.e., $\mathcal{X} = \left\{ x \in \mathbb{R}^n \;\middle|\; \underline{x}_i \le x_i \le \overline{x}_i, \ i=1,\dots,n \right\}$ for some problem-specific lower and upper bounds $\underline{x}, \overline{x} \in \mathbb{R}^n$.
+Due to their high nonlinearity, the nonmyopic optimisation problems are solved via L-BFGS-B \citep{byrd_limited_1995,zhu_algorithm_1997}, a quasi-Newton method designed to tackle problems with box-constrained variables, and with multistart to avoid convergence to very suboptimal local minima.
 As suggested in \cite{bemporad_global_2020}, the coefficients of the acquisition function are scaled with the size of the search space as $\lambda = n^{-1}$ and $\mu = 0.5 n^{-1}$.
-For those problems that are regressed via RBF, we also set $\varepsilon = n^{-1}$.
-Moreover, in \eqref{eq:background:go:idw-weights} $\delta = 10^{-12}$, and a threshold of $10^{-8}$ on the smallest singular values is imposed (see \Cref{section:background:globopt} and \cite[Section~3.2]{bemporad_global_2020} for more details on this).
+In \eqref{eq:background:go:idw-weights} $\delta = 10^{-12}$, and a threshold of $10^{-8}$ on the smallest singular values is imposed (see \Cref{section:background:globopt} and \cite{bemporad_global_2020}, Section~3.2, for more details on this).
+For those problems that are regressed via RBF, we estimate $\varepsilon$ every 10 iterations via a 5-fold cross validation on the current dataset, where candidates are generated randomly from a log-normal distribution.
 Lastly, the number of samples to approximate the expectation in \eqref{eq:nmgo:reward} via GH quadrature is fixed as $q=16$.
 This value was tuned to strike a balanced trade-off between approximation accuracy and computational performance.

 Each numerical experiment is run on a server with Python 3.11.3 and equipped with 16 AMD EPYC 7252 (3.1 GHz) processors, 252GB RAM, and 4 NVIDIA RTX 3090 GPUs.